vuejs/v2.vuejs.org/src/v2/guide/components-dynamic-async.md

 You'll notice that if you select a post, switch to the _Archive_ tab, then switch back to _Posts_, it's no longer showing the post you selected.
 That's because each time you switch to a new tab, Vue creates a new instance of the `currentTabComponent`.

-Recreating dynamic components is normally useful behavior, but in this case, we'd really like those tab component instances to be cached once they're created for the first time.
-To solve this problem, we can wrap our dynamic component with a `<keep-alive>` element:
+Recreating dynamic components is normally useful behavior, but in this case, those tab component instances would ideally be cached once they're created for the first time.
+To solve this problem, you can wrap our dynamic component with a `<keep-alive>` element:

 ``` html
 <!-- Inactive components will be cached! -->